rutherford-nj/www.rutherfordboronj.com/resident-info/seniors.md

 **55 Kip Center -**
 **Bergen County's Only Nationally Accredited Senior Center of Excellence**

 The Kip Center is a non profit Older Adult Activity Center located in Rutherford and serving 14 communities in southwest Bergen County and surrounding counties.
-Our mission is to promote the physical, emotional, educational and spiritual well-being of older adults and to facilitate their participation in all aspects of community life.
+Its mission is to promote the physical, emotional, educational and spiritual well-being of older adults and to facilitate their participation in all aspects of community life.

 $10 annual fee for Rutherford Residents;
 $15 for non-residents